dgestep/big-code-bang/README.md

 # The Big Code Bang Project

-I have architected and developed many enterprise applications throughout my career.
-I discuss my past work on my [online resume](http://dougestep.com/resume/).
-I leverage the knowledge and experiences from my past projects and work with every new project that I architect and develop, piecing together the initial commit with a common architecture and libraries that have worked well for me in the past.
-Regardless of the numerous applications I have developed, the initial setup and commit always seems to take too long.
-The Big Code Bang project was created to expedite the process of creating an enterprise application, using a proven architecture that can be built upon.
-I created the Big Code Bang Project to leverage these same technologies and libraries, generating the source code for both the server side and client side projects.
-The result of executing the Big Code Bang is a working web application using the latest/greatest technology stack, ready to be imported into your IDE and checked into your code repository.
+When I design and develop an enterprise application I leverage the knowledge and experiences from past projects to piece together the initial commit with an architecture and set of libraries that have worked well for me.
+ Regardless of the numerous applications that I have developed, the initial setup and commit always seems to take too long.
+That's always been a source of frustration for me.
+The Big Code Bang project was created to expedite the process of creating a new enterprise web application, generating the source code for both the server side and client side projects using a proven architecture that can be built upon.
+The result is a working web application architected with a time-tested technology stack and ready to be imported into your IDE and checked into your code repository.

 The generated source code is yours to build upon, saving weeks, if not months of time and money.

 **Go ahead and give it a BIG bang! :-)**